adamwulf/app-launch-guide/README.md

 You should aim for roughly %5 to 10% of those people following your account back, and roughly 20% of those that click through should be converting on your site into email addresses.
 If that's not the case, then you've missed your audience, missed your product, missed your pitch of the product, or all three.

-No one will bother following an inactive account, so post relevant content to that account consitsently - at least once a day.
+No one will bother following an inactive account, so post relevant content to that account consistently - at least once a day.
 A free [Buffer](http://bufferapp.com) account can make that super easy to manage.

 # Step 3: Connect With Your Audience